Vision problems that may affect your child

 Complications from other eye diseases, such as glaucoma

-The majority of congenital cataracts (those present at birth) are present in children who also have other eye problems or other health problems.
-In approximately 25% of children born with congenital cataracts, the condition is due to a genetic cause, such as a metabolic disorder (caused by an inherited enzyme deficiency) or a chromosome abnormality (such as Down syndrome).
+Most congenital cataracts (those present at birth) occur in children who also have other eye problems or other health problems.
+In about 25% of children born with congenital cataracts, the condition is due to a genetic cause, such as a metabolic disorder (caused by an inherited enzyme deficiency) or a chromosome abnormality (such as Down syndrome).

 White pupil on flashlight exam